JBEI/edd/docs/Developer_Setup.md

     * Run `docker-compose build` to build the Docker containers for EDD.
 This will take a while.
 In the future, we may publish pre-built Docker images that will prevent you from having to take this step.
+        * If you run into issues with an image failing to build, with errors looking like `E: Failed to fetch $foo  Error reading from server.
+Remote end closed connection` try running `docker-compose build --pull SERVICE_NAME` to always pull latest base images.
+          Because the base image updates frequently, sometimes dependencies get mismatched.
     * You can actually skip this step and just run the command to start EDD, but it's included here to familiarize developers / maintainers with the Docker build process in case they have to run it later.